Linear optical quantum computing: Using integrated photonic circuits

 In reality, assembling a whole bunch (possibly on the order of $10^4$) of beam splitters and phase shifters in an optical experimental table is challenging and unrealistic.
 To make LOQC functional, useful and compact, one solution is to miniaturize all linear optical elements, photon sources and photon detectors, and to integrate them onto a chip.
 If using a semiconductor platform, single photon sources and photon detectors can be easily integrated.
 To separate modes, there have been integrated arrayed waveguide grating (AWG) which are commonly used as optical (de)multiplexers in wavelength division multiplexed (WDM).
 In principle, beam splitters and other linear optical elements can also be miniaturized or replaced by equivalent nanophotonics elements.
 Some progress in these endeavors can be found in the literature, for example, Refs.
 In 2013, the first integrated photonic circuit for quantum information processing has been demonstrated using photonic crystal waveguide to realize the interaction between guided field and atoms.
+Photonic integrated circuits have also been used in combination with single photon source and detection components such as Quantum Dots and SNSPDs to create non-universal quantum computing systems with demonstrable results by a number of companies and research groups.
+A small number are also accessible via cloud services, such as the Lucy system hosted by Quandela or Bia system hosted by Quix Quantum.

+In 2025, Xanadu reported Aurora, a modular photonic quantum computer consisting of 35 photonic chips networked across four server racks, and PsiQuantum presented a silicon-photonics platform fabricated in a 300 mm high-volume semiconductor foundry, with a dual-rail qubit state preparation and measurement fidelity of 99.98% and a chip-to-chip qubit interconnect fidelity of 99.72%.